-In this section we consider the two atoms initially prepared in a separable state $|10\rangle$ and the superposition state of $|A\rangle$ and $|S\rangle$, i.e., $|\psi\rangle=\sqrt{p}|A\rangle+\sqrt{1-p}|S\rangle$ $(0<p<1, p\neq 1/2)$, to address how the environment-induced interatomic interaction affects the entanglement dynamics.
-More precisely, we try to find out whether the environment-induced interatomic interaction can help us to distinguish the $\kappa$-deformed spacetime with a LDP and the Minkowski spacetime through the atomic entanglement dynamics.
+In this section, we will consider the two atoms initially prepared in a separable state $|10\rangle$ and the superposition state of $|A\rangle$ and $|S\rangle$, i.e., $|\psi\rangle=\sqrt{p}|A\rangle+\sqrt{1-p}|S\rangle$ $(0<p<1, p\neq 1/2)$, to address how the environment-induced interatomic interaction affects the entanglement dynamics.
+More precisely, we determine whether the environment-induced interatomic interaction can help us distinguish the $\kappa$-deformed spacetime with an LDP and the Minkowski spacetime through the atomic entanglement dynamics.

-To address the above issue, we here study the evolution process of entanglement for two atoms with $\rho_{AS}(0)=\rho_{SA}(0)\neq 0$.
-According to Eq.~(\ref{state1}), it is easy to see that only the density elements, $\rho_{AS}$ and $\rho_{SA}$, are affected by the environment-induced interatomic interaction in the coupled basis.
-According to the calculation aforementioned, the time evolution of the density matrix elements $\rho_{AS}(\tau)$ and $\rho_{SA}(\tau)$ can be calculated as
+To address the aforementioned issue, we analyze the evolution process of the entanglement of two atoms with $\rho_{AS}(0)=\rho_{SA}(0)\neq 0$.
+According to Eq.~(\ref{state1}), only the density elements, i.e., $\rho_{AS}$ and $\rho_{SA}$, are affected by the environment-induced interatomic interaction in the coupled basis.
+According to the previously presented calculation, the evolution time of the density matrix elements $\rho_{AS}(\tau)$ and $\rho_{SA}(\tau)$ can be calculated as follows: